iamryo/good-code-examples/README.md

 ### Deployment Schedule ###
 Continuous deployment of bug fixes and performance improvements take place Monday–Thursday (never Friday or weekends/holidays).
 For every production release, an engineer is responsible for deployment and will be on-call until the next release.
 Additionally, the on-call engineer from the previous deployment will serve as backup on-call.

-A [feature flipping gem] (https://github.com/seanknox/phoenix#feature-flipping) manages feature deployment.
+A [feature flipping gem] (https://github.com/seanknox/nightingale#feature-flipping) manages feature deployment.
 Features can be enabled at a certain time and for certain clients.

 ### Database Backups ###

 Heroku provides scheduled database backups.
 For a list of available backups for that Heroku environment, run:

-    heroku pgbackups -a phoenix-[integration|staging|production]
+    heroku pgbackups -a nightingale-[integration|staging|production]

 See [https://devcenter.heroku.com/articles/pgbackups](https://devcenter.heroku.com/articles/pgbackups) for details.